Foundation diploma in Internal Communication.

 The Foundation Diploma of Proficiency in Internal Communication gives you a professional foundation built on rigorous standards and a qualification that carries genuine weight.
 Mapped to the IOIC Profession Map and delivered in partnership with Solent University, it develops your expertise and your ability to add value from day one.

 Study online, part-time, alongside people doing work like yours.
 Apply and test your learning as you go.
-Leave with the kind of confidence that changes how you show up in your role.
+Leave with the kind of confidence that changes how you show up in your role and how you move your career forwards.

 Apply your learning directly to your professional practice, adding value from the outset.